-Woodhall Dean Nature Reserve in East Lothian is situated to the north-east of the Lammermuir Hills.
-The reserve comprises mixed woodland which surrounds a deep gorge that opens up onto rolling fields.
+Woodhall Dean Nature Reserve in East Lothian is situated to the northeast of the Lammermuir Hills.
+The reserve comprises mixed woodland that surrounds a deep gorge that opens up onto rolling fields.

 In spring, Woodhall Dean is awash with bluebells and primroses, while buzzards, sparrowhawks, and tawny owls can be seen throughout the year.

 Woodhall Dean in East Lothian is one of the county’s harder-to-find outdoor attractions, but it’s a place that rewards visitors with stunning views on every step of the walking trail that runs through this hidden gem of a wildlife reserve.

 The reserve is located a few miles south of Dunbar, close to the northernmost tip of the Lammermuir Hills in a region that’s surrounded by fields as far as the eye can see in all directions.

 This is a region that is (in my humble opinion) one of the most scenic in the Lowlands, yet it’s just 30 miles from Edinburgh and can be driven to from the city centre in a little over 40 minutes.